MeyyappanVenkatesh/Open-Source-SIEM-IDS-SOAR-Integration/configs/readme.md

 # 🔧 Configuration Files

 This folder contains all configuration files used in the project setup.
 Below is a list of each file, its purpose, and its target placement on the respective virtual machines.
+Note: Please verify the configurations and make according modifications to the config files and paste it in the existing files to work properly

 | File Name                  | Description                                                      | Destination Path on VM                          | Applies To                |
 |---------------------------|------------------------------------------------------------------|--------------------------------------------------|---------------------------|